Boston Terrier

 The coat of Boston Terriers is short and smooth, which doesn’t shed much compared to dogs with longer fur.
 As per AKC standards, only three color combinations are accepted as pure Boston Terriers.

 Those are white and black, white and brindle, or white and seal.
-Any other color of the coat is not accepted as a true Boston Terrier since they are half-breeds or mix-breeds.
+Any other coat color is not accepted as a true Boston Terrier since they are half-breeds or mix-breeds.

 Breed Standards